 Peñarol was founded on 28 September 1891 when employees of the Central Uruguay Railway Company established the Central Uruguay Railway Cricket Club (CURCC) of Montevideo, with the purpose of stimulating the practice of cricket, rugby football and "other male sports" (literal from the Spanish).
 In international competition, Peñarol won the first two editions of Copa Libertadores.
 It is the third-highest Copa Libertadores winner with five victories and shares the record for Intercontinental Cup victories with three.
 In September 2009, the club was chosen as the South American Club of the Century by the IFFHS.

-He is considered one of the greatest keepers from South America.
+Ladislao Mazurkiewicz is considered one of the greatest keepers from South America.
+He had 36 caps for the national team.
 He led Uruguay to the semifinal of the World Cup in 1970.
+He was also a participant at the WC Finals of 1966 and 1974.
 He was voted the best keeper at the tournament.
-He played with Peñarol at home before moving to Brazil, Spain, Chile and Colombia.
+He played with Peñarol at home before moving to play in Brazil, Spain, Chile and Colombia.

 GK: Luis Maidana (Uruguay)